Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: System Model

-{Without loss of generality, let $q\in\mathcal{Q}$ denote the target of interest, and echoes from all $k\in\mathcal{Q}\setminus\{q\}$ are modeled as clutter.} To quantify the sensing quality under multi-target scenarios and additive noise, we define an effective signal-to-interference-plus-noise ratio (SINR) to reveal the relationship between the signal after receive signal processing and sensing task performance.
+defines the periodic autocorrelation functions (ACFs) of the transmit signal \(\mathbf{x}\).
+Hence, the MF output can be written as a superposition of shifted autocorrelation functions: }} {Without loss of generality, let $q\in\mathcal{Q} = \{1,\cdots,Q\}$ denote the target of interest, and echoes from all $k\in\mathcal{Q}\setminus\{q\}$ are modeled as clutter.} To quantify the sensing quality under multi-target scenarios and additive noise, we define an effective signal-to-interference-plus-noise ratio (SINR) to reveal the relationship between the signal after receive signal processing and sensing task performance.
 Specifically, the effective SINR at the true delay $\tau_q$ of the $q$-th target can be defined by

-where $\tilde{y}[t]$ is the total output of the sensing filter at delay $t$, and $s_q[t]$ denotes the desired signal contribution from the $q$-th target, i.e., the noise-free component at that location.
-Then, $\tilde{y}[t]$ is a superposition of delayed ACFs plus filtered noise, given by $ \tilde{y}[t] = \sum_{q=1}^{Q} \alpha_q r_{\tau_q - t} + \tilde{z}[t] $.
-The desired signal term is $s_q[t] = \alpha_q r_{\tau_q - t}$, while the remaining part of $\tilde{y}[t]$ corresponds to clutter interference from the other targets and filtered noise.
+where $\tilde{y}^{\mathrm{MF}}[t]$ is the total output of the sensing filter at delay $t$, and $s_q^{\mathrm{MF}}[t]$ denotes the desired signal contribution from the $q$-th target, i.e., the noise-free component at that location.
+Then, $\tilde{y}^{\mathrm{MF}}[t]$ is a superposition of delayed ACFs plus filtered noise, given by $ \tilde{y}^{\mathrm{MF}}[t] = \sum_{q=1}^{Q} \alpha_q r_{\tau_q - t} + \tilde{z}^{\mathrm{MF}}[t] $.
+The desired signal term is $s_q^{\mathrm{MF}}[t] = \alpha_q r_{\tau_q - t}$, while the remaining part of $\tilde{y}^{\mathrm{MF}}[t]$ corresponds to clutter interference from the other targets and filtered noise.
 Thus

-\begin{remark} In (\ref{SINR_Expression_MF}), $\mathbb{E}[|r_0|^2]$ captures the {mainlobe} energy at the true delay, and $\mathbb{E}[|r_{\tau_q-\tau_p}|^2]$ are the sidelobe levels at the relative delays of other targets (masking terms).
-Therefore, (\ref{SINR_Expression_MF}) is exactly a {peak-to-sidelobe-plus-noise} ratio that governs the probability that $|\tilde{y}^{\mathrm{MF}}[\tau_q]|^2$ exceeds a detection threshold.
-In the single-target case ($Q=1$) it reduces to the standard MF SNR. \end{remark}
+\begin{remark} {{In (\ref{SINR_Expression_MF}), $\mathbb{E}[|r_0|^2]$ captures the mainlobe energy at the true delay bin, while $\mathbb{E}[|r_{\tau_q-\tau_p}|^2]$ for $p\neq q$ quantifies the masking effect caused by other targets through the off-peak values of the transmit autocorrelation.
+Therefore, (\ref{SINR_Expression_MF}) should be interpreted as a local output SINR at the $q$-th target bin, rather than a global peak-to-sidelobe ratio over the entire delay axis.
+The self-sidelobes of the $q$-th target indeed exist, but they appear at off-target delay bins $t\neq \tau_q$ and hence do not enter the denominator of (\ref{SINR_Expression_MF}), which is evaluated specifically at the true delay bin.
+In the single-target case ($Q=1$), (\ref{SINR_Expression_MF}) therefore reduces to the standard MF output SNR at the matched bin, while the sidelobe behavior is separately characterized by $\mathbb{E}[|r_k|^2]$ for $k\neq 0$.}} \end{remark}